CALL US : 660.663.2331

 Lord’s Supper Committee – Shall consist of a Chairman and other persons to assist her in preparing the elements and arranging for observance of the Lord’s Supper.

-Baptismal Committee – Shall consist of two or more persons who shall assist the caretaker and pastor in preparing for and completing baptismal services.
+Baptismal Committee – Shall consist of two or more persons who shall assist the custodian and pastor in preparing for and completing baptismal services.

-Funeral Serving Committee – Shall consist of a General Chairman who shall in turn notify the team in charge of serving.
-There shall be six teams with a Chairman and a Co-Chairman for each team.
+Funeral Serving Committee – Shall consist of a General Chairman who shall in turn notify the teams in charge of serving.
 Their duty shall be to carry out the Church’s wishes regarding serving family’s dinner the day of the funeral.

 Temporary Committees

-The Church in Business, shall elect, or ask the Moderator to appoint any additional committees deemed necessary in carrying out the Church’s wishes and obligations.
+The Church in meaningful members meetings, shall elect, or ask the Moderator to appoint any additional committees deemed necessary in carrying out the Church’s wishes and obligations.

 Meetings

-Unless the Church, in business session, shall determine otherwise, the regularly schedule meetings of the Church shall be:
+Unless the Church, , shall determine otherwise, the regularly scheduled meetings of the Church shall be:

-1. Morning and evening worship on the first day of each week.
+Morning worship on the first day of each week.

 Special or Called Meeting

-1. The Church shall, in Business session, arrange for any special meetings deemed necessary to its best interests.
+The Church shall arrange for any special meetings deemed necessary to its best interests.

-2. The Pastor and a majority of Active deacons may call for a Business Session of the Church at any morning or evening worship service for the transaction of business considered urgent, in need of immediate attention, and not in opposition to prescribed treatment elsewhere in these Rules of Operation.
+The Pastor and a majority of active deacons may call for a members meeting of the Church after any morning worship service for the transaction of business considered urgent, in need of immediate attention, and not in opposition to prescribed treatment elsewhere in these Rules of Operation.

-3. The regular business meeting in August shall be known as the Annual Business Meeting.
+The regular members meeting in August shall be known as the Annual Members Meeting.
 At it shall be read all annual reports and letter of annual report to the Association.

 Miscellany

-2. The administering of Church Ordinances shall be done by ordained Pastors and Deacons only.
+The administering of Church Ordinances shall be led by the pastors.

-5. A majority of the members present and voting at any business session shall be sufficient to determine action except on matters described in these Rules of Operation as demanding different procedure.
-Voting shall be by ballot, unless otherwise ordered at the time.
+A majority of the members present and voting at any members meeting shall be sufficient to determine action except on matters described in these Rules of Operation as demanding different procedure.
 No vote by proxy shall be allowed.
 Only members may vote.

-6. Any major financial expenditure of $5,000 or more shall be submitted to the Church Body thirty (30) days in advance of the vote on said issue and the vote to be decided by 2/3 of the minimum of fifty members present and voting.
-A member must be 18 years or older to vote on these issues.
+Any major financial expenditure of $5,000 or more shall be submitted to the Church Body thirty (30) days in advance of the vote on said issue and the vote to be decided by 2/3 of members present and voting.
 Such action hereby is intended to exclude previous commitments and budgets.

-8. These “Rules of Operation” may be amended at any regular or called business session by a 2/3 majority of members present and voting, provided that one month’s notice of the proposed amendment shall have been presented to the church and posted on the bulletin board.
+These “Rules of Operation” may be amended at any regular or called members meetingby a 2/3 majority of members present and voting, provided that one month’s notice of the proposed amendment shall have been presented to the church and posted on the bulletin board.

 .